What is OCR?

 Handwriting Recognition

-While OCR works very well with printed text, handwriting recognition is still challenging because handwriting styles and legibility vary so much.
-Ongoing work with advanced algorithms and machine learning continues to improve this area.
+While OCR works very well with printed text, handwriting recognition remains challenging due to different writing styles and legibility.
+Work is ongoing to improve this with advanced algorithms and machine learning.

 Poor Image Quality

 Low-resolution images or images with a lot of noise can reduce OCR accuracy.
-High-quality images are important for good results, and OCR software continues to improve to better handle poor-quality input.
+High-quality images are important for good results, and software continues to improve to better handle low-quality inputs.

 How to Use OCR